-In this post, I would like to review the budget-friendly Innova inversion table ITX9600.
+In this post, I would like to review the budget-friendly Innova ITX9600 Heavy Duty Inversion Table.
 We will take a look at the features and benefits of this inversion table and see if it might be a good fit for you.

-Inversion uses gravity to your advantage and can help to realign your spine and take pressure off of your discs, giving them a chance to recover.
+Inversion uses gravity to your advantage which can help realign your spine and take pressure off of your discs, giving them a chance to recover.
 By elongating the spine while inverted, you can give your back a much-needed break.

 If you suffer from back pain, whether its muscle soreness or a more severe issue like a herniated disc, speak to your doctor and find out if an inversion table might be a good option for you.